amitmerchant1990/pomolectron/README.md

 * Notifies via system notification when time gets up
 * Lives in a tray/menubar
 * Cross platform
-  - Windows, Mac and Linux ready.
+  - Windows, macOS and Linux ready.

 ## How To Use